 In North Lebanon and the Bekaa Valley, HI ensures that people with disabilities receive appropriate emergency care such as rehabilitation, assistive devices (prostheses and orthotics) and psychosocial support.

-HI is also carrying out mine clearance operations in the north of the country following the 2006 Israeli–Lebanese conflict.
-It provides psychological and psychosocial support to Palestinian refugee children and is helping people with disabilities campaign for their rights.
+HI is also carrying out mine clearance operations in the north of the country following Lebanese civil war.

 Situation of the country

 Lebanon has been deeply affected by an economic crisis started in late 2019.
 This crisis has been aggravated by the COVID pandemic.
 More than 50% of the population is under the poverty line.